wso2/helm-mi/README.md

                 pullPolicy: IfNotPresent
     ```

-> **Note**: For integration development, if you are using the [MI VSCode extension](https://marketplace.visualstudio.com/items/?itemName=WSO2.micro-integrator), you can add JDBC drivers by placing the JAR file in the `<PROJECT_DIR>/deployment/libs` folder and then clicking "Create Docker Image" under Deployment Options.
+> **Note**: For integration development, if you are using the [MI VSCode extension](https://marketplace.visualstudio.com/items/?itemName=WSO2.micro-integrator), you can **add JDBC drivers to MI server image** by placing the JAR file in the `<PROJECT_DIR>/deployment/libs` folder and then clicking "Create Docker Image" under Deployment Options.
 This will build the Docker image and push it to the local registry.

 <div style="display: flex; justify-content: space-around; align-items: center;">
     <div style="display: flex; justify-content: space-around; align-items: center;">